-After that the Army realized they needed more firepower in their pistols.
-They conducted significant testing before deciding they wanted to ditch the revolver completely and adopt a semi-automatic that fired Browning's new .45 ACP cartridge (Automatic Colt Pistol).
+However, after that the Army realized they needed significantly more firepower in their pistols.
+They conducted a lot of testing before deciding they wanted to ditch the revolver completely and adopt a semi-automatic that fired Browning's new .45 ACP cartridge (Automatic Colt Pistol).
 That round was a modification of a .41 caliber round Browning had been working on with the Army in 1905.

 In 1906, the Army had a field of six potential contenders for their new service pistol, with what would later become the Model 1911 among them.
 The field of candidates was narrowed to three, including designs from Savage and Deutsche Waffen und Munition (DWR).
 Interestingly, the design DWR submitted was a modified Luger, but they withdrew from the testing.
 The Luger later became the service semi-automatic pistol of choice for the German armies.